British Shorthair Cat Indoor Living Guide

 British Shorthair cats with low energy levels are relatively low-key and adapt well to indoor living with basic enrichment like window perches and scratching posts.

-With a typical weight of 9-18 lbs and lifespan of 12-20 yrs, the British Shorthair requires thoughtful care tailored to their specific breed characteristics.
+Between the 9-18 lbs adult size and 12-20 yrs lifespan, the British Shorthair has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 What makes the British Shorthair remarkable among medium cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.

 Enrichment & Play